Elder Clark G. Gilbert: Dare to be different

 The intent of this article has been to help religious universities and faith-oriented faculty to deepen their confidence in the power of religious strength identity.
 From Baylor to BYU, from Catholic University to Notre Dame, and at Pepperdine, Yeshiva, Wheaton College and so many other institutions, there are nearly 1,000 religiously affiliated colleges and universities in the United States with over 1.5 million enrolled students.
 Colleges and universities across the country are preserving the light of religious mission.
 As secular forces sometimes bear down and make religiously affiliated schools feel isolated, it is increasingly important to understand that religious identity is not only important to a religious community, but it strengthens the academy and society more generally.
 Do not hide your light under a bushel.
 Carry it with strength and conviction.
 Dare to be different in ways that are true to your distinctive light.

-Clark G. Gilbert is commissioner of the Church Educational System of The Church of Jesus Christ of Latter-day Saint.
+Clark G. Gilbert is commissioner of the Church Educational System of The Church of Jesus Christ of Latter-day Saints.

 This story appears in the September issue of Deseret Magazine.
 Learn more about how to subscribe.